 There are some programs that enlist mentors to advise entry-level animators.
 They may have set their own qualifications.
 However, there is no official set of rules that qualify an animator to be a mentor.
 Here are some things you should consider, though, when vetting a potential mentor:

 - How many successful years does this person have in the niche you’re developing?
 It doesn’t do you any good if they’re proficient in 3D animation while your career is moving in the direction of stop animation.

 - Does a degree matter to you?
 If so, what are his/her academic background and achievements?

 - Do your communication styles complement each other?
 Being able to understand each other is crucial to effective communication.
-Also, using the same tools to communicate can help make the mentorship successful (e.g. email, video conferencing, text messaging, etc.).
+Also, using the same tools to communicate can help make the mentorship successful (e.g. email, video conferencing, text messaging, SPF checker for authenticated and secure email, etc.).

 - Do they have the time to commit to your development?
 Some people need more or less attention than others and not every mentor is able to fulfill those demands.

 - Where do they work?
 Ask about how they gained their knowledge.
 If they worked at any major studios like Pixar animation studios or have experience at DreamWorks Animation, chances are they’re highly skilled at what they do.
 When applying for jobs in the future, you can also ask your mentor to be a reference, which will be a great boost to your application.